Christmas in Russia facts for kids

 Religious services

-On Christmas Eve, 6 January, there are several long church services, including the Royal Hours and Vespers combined with the Divine Liturgy.
-The family will then return home for the traditional Christmas Eve (Holy Supper), which consists of 12 dishes, one to honour each of the Twelve Apostles.
-Devout families will then return to church for the All Night Vigil.
+On Christmas Eve (6 January), there are several long church services, including the Royal Hours and Vespers combined with the Divine Liturgy - serving as the end of the long Nativity Fast.
+The family will then return home for the traditional Christmas Eve dinner (Holy Supper), which consists of 12 dishes, one to honour each of the Twelve Apostles - but has no meat as it is a mandatory paramony or fasting day.
+Devout families will then return to church for the All Night Vigil followed by Midnight Divine Liturgy, which for those who cannot attend, is broadcast on television nationally from Cathedral of Christ the Saviour - with the Patriach of Moscow and All Russia presiding - and regionally from major cathedrals.
 Then again, on Christmas Morning, they return to attend the Morning Divine Liturgy of the Nativity.
-Since 1992 Christmas has become a national holiday in Russia, as part of the ten-day holiday at the start of the new year.
+Since 1992, Christmas has become a national holiday in Russia as part of the ten-day holidays at the start of the new year.

 Traditional festive cuisine